 We want mental health made personal, because each person deserves to be treated as the individual they are.
 No one's identity should be buried beneath statistics.
 Indeed: often there is nothing greater than a person-to-person human connection.

 We achieve our mission with a youth-run team in three main ways:

-Since Letters to Strangers began in 2013, we've impacted over 30,000 people worldwide and have expanded to six continents.
+Since Letters to Strangers began in 2013, we've impacted over 35,000 people worldwide and have expanded to six continents.
 In the past, we've worked with food insecurity, physical debilitation, and education by donating $20,000+ worth of organic food and raising money for disaster relief in Nepal as well as supporting children's education in Niger, Africa.
 We look forward to continuing our efforts on supporting these areas of global need, as they are all related in one way or another to mental health.
 However, in 2016, we regrouped our focus to prioritize advocacy for mental health.
 Therefore, mental health will now remain our #1 priority so we may make the most change we can in an effective and pragmatic manner.
-We have since been featured on or by O, The Oprah Magazine, NAMI, DoSomething.org, Viacom, TEDx, Adobe, Unilever, Vice, Mental Health America, Child Mind Institute, Project UROK, StudentVoice, We Are Family Foundation, Sin(theta) Magazine, Made of Millions, ChangemakeHers, etc.
+We have since been featured on or by the Princess Diana Award, O, The Oprah Magazine, NAMI, DoSomething.org, Viacom, TEDx, Adobe, Unilever, Vice, Mental Health America, Child Mind Institute, Project UROK, StudentVoice, We Are Family Foundation, Sin(theta) Magazine, Made of Millions, ChangemakeHers, etc.